-A public hearing was held and the board adopted the budget.
+A public hearing was held on November 17, 2021 and the board adopted the budget.
 The budget is prepared using GAAP basis of accounting.
 All appropriations lapse at year end.
 Formal budget integration within the accounting records is employed as a management control device during the year.
 The board also reviews budget versus actual reports on a monthly basis.
 Changes or amendments are made upon approval of the board.